 Estimates of the survival of the Covid-19 on different surfaces and objects have been the source of much debate since the start of the pandemic, as this can have a significant influence on the spread of the virus.
 If there is not much certainty on this subject – especially with regard to the persistence of the virus on food – a new study carried out by researchers from Campbell University sheds more light on the subject.

 According to the results of the study published in the journal Applied and Environmental MicrobiologySARS-CoV-2 surrogates can survive up to 30 days on meat products stored in the refrigerator or freezer. « Although meat cannot be stored in the refrigerator for 30 days, it can be stored in the freezer.
-We even found that viruses could be grown after being frozen for that long. said Emily Bailey, lead author of the study, in a statement.
+We even found that viruses might be grown following being frozen for that long. said Emily Bailey, lead author of the study, in a statement.

 A study that highlights the need for food sanitation